prisma/specs/prisma-framework/Readme.md

 ### Generate

 Generation is the process of taking a Prisma Schema and a capability map and generating a datasource client.
-We call these generated datasource client
+We call a generated datasource client **Photon**.
-**Photon**.
 The API of these clients will depend on the datasource's capabilities.
 For example, the Postgres client will be a lot more capable than the Redis client.

 To generate datasource clients, Generators must implement the `generate` interface: